hftbattle/documentation/en/local_pack/add_strategy.md

 Let’s call it *strategy_name*.

-- Rename the new folder, json and cpp files in it with the *strategy_name*, *strategy_name.json*, *strategy_name.cpp*.
+- Rename the new folder with json and cpp files in it with the *strategy_name*, *strategy_name.json*, *strategy_name.cpp* respectively.

 #### 2. Register your strategy

-Once the files are copied you need to edit *cpp* file a little bit.
+Once the files are copied you need to edit *cpp* file.

 **Register** your new strategy with the following command at the end of the cpp file: